History of the Nuba, part III

 Slow implementation of the CPA

 Meanwhile, a long-awaited referendum on unity or independence took place in South Sudan in January 2011.
 The overwhelming majority of the population (99%) voted for secession.
-The implications for the Nuba in the SPLM were clear: from now on they were 'a problem of the North'.
+The outcome of the referendum surprised no one and the implications for the Nuba in the SPLM were clear: from now on they were on their own.
+The SPLA in the North might count on some covert logistical support from their former comrades in arms but politically, they were isolated.

 Elections and results